techgirlgeek/ipi-cluster-install/README.md

 ### Setting up Infra Taints and Tolerations

-**Note**: Make sure all three infra nodes are up and provisioned before running this step.
+**Note**: Make sure all infra nodes are up and provisioned before running this step.

   ```sh
   ansible-playbook -i staging \